krckyboy/test/README.md

 # test
 Assignment for a job application by Citrus Systems.

+You can view the site [here](https://krckyboy.github.io/test/).